 The calculator finds out the kite size for the bow kites.
 The kite sizes are determined according to your weight and wind speed, but not your experience in kite surfing.
-Remember that the smaller kites will get less wind and power so they are easier to control by first-timers.
-Approximate kite sizes for the beginners are:
+Remember that the smaller kites will get less wind and power, so they are easier to control by first-timers.
+Approximate kite sizes for beginners are:

 - < 120 lbs = 5 m²

 - 121 - 150 lbs = 7 m²